 - Now from the File Types list, choose the ODBC database.

 - Choose the System Data Source and select the Next option.

-- Assign name for ODBC connection and SQL server in the given text boxes.
+- Assign a name for ODBC connection and SQL Server in the given text boxes.

 - Hit the Next and select the appropriate database.

-- Enter login ID and password to SQL server database and hit the OK option.
+- Enter the login ID and password to the SQL server database and hit the OK option.

 - Now, select the Save Password checkbox.

 After trying out the above fixes now you must have overcome the issue of ODBC Connection for an Access Database. but if in case it won’t get success then approach for the second one.